 For children who have prescribed medication to be taken at school, we will act as follows:

-- the medication must be labelled with the child's name, dosage and instructions and it should be handed in person by a parent or carer to the school secretary or a member of the school teaching staff
+- the medication must be labelled with the child's name, dosage and instructions and it should be handed in, in person, by a parent or carer to the school office or a member of the school teaching staff

 - written permission will be sought from the parent for the medication to be administered at school to the child